LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Slack

-A simple chat platform is all the project management software most small businesses need.
+Slack is a simple chat platform is all the project management software most small businesses need.
 Slack delivers that better than anyone.

 Pros: